-I believe that we have an obligation to ensure that all of our seniors have the opportunity to enjoy their golden years in health and economic security.
-As a member of the Labor, Health and Human Services and Education Appropriations Subcommittee and as a founding member of the House Democratic Congressional Seniors Task Force, I continue to advocate for critical programs that impact seniors’ health and economic well-being.
+We have an obligation to ensure that all of our seniors have the opportunity to enjoy health security and economic security in their golden years.
+As Vice Chair of the Labor, Health and Human Services, and Education Appropriations Subcommittee, and as a Vice Chair and founding member of the House Democratic Caucus Task Force on Aging and Families (formerly the Congressional Task Force on Seniors), I continue to advocate for critical programs that impact seniors’ health and economic well-being.

-Our seniors deserve quality affordable health care, and I believe that we must guarantee the availability of a strong Medicare Program for today’s seniors, and the millions that will join them as our population ages.
-I am committed to strengthening Medicare, not dismantling it and forcing our seniors to negotiate their own health benefits.
-Any proposal to ensure Medicare’s financial stability must preserve guaranteed benefits that have made Medicare a reliable source of care for seniors.
+Our seniors deserve quality, affordable health care.
+We must guarantee that a strong Medicare program will be available for today’s seniors, and the millions who will join them as our population ages.
+I am committed to strengthening Medicare, rather than dismantling it and forcing our seniors to negotiate their own health benefits.
+Any proposal to ensure Medicare’s financial stability must preserve the guaranteed benefits that have made Medicare a reliable source of care for seniors.

-I supported efforts to ensure that the new health reform law strengthened Medicare's financial footing and protected the solvency of the Medicare Trust Fund, by cutting overpayments to providers, reducing waste and fraud, and lowering Medicare administrative costs.
-The health reform law will improve seniors' health care in concrete ways, including providing full access to preventive health services, increasing quality and coordination of care, reducing medical errors, and lowering prescription drug prices for seniors including total elimination of the "donut hole" coverage gap (when beneficiaries are responsible for the full cost of their drugs) in 2014.
+I supported efforts to ensure that the Affordable Care Act (ACA) strengthened Medicare's financial footing and protected the solvency of the Medicare Trust Fund, by cutting overpayments to providers, reducing waste and fraud, and lowering Medicare administrative costs.
+The ACA has been repeatedly shown to improve seniors' health care in concrete ways.
+It has provided them full access to preventive health services, increased the quality and coordination of care, reduced medical errors, and lowered prescription drug prices, including total elimination of the "donut hole" coverage gap which had made beneficiaries responsible for the full cost of their drugs.

-Democrats are the party that created Medicare and Social Security and I am proud that today’s Democrats have continued this tradition of respect for America’s seniors.
-My Democratic colleagues and I will continue to fight for dignified retirement for those who gave so much to this country.
+Democrats are the party that created Medicare and Social Security, and I am proud that today’s Democrats have continued this tradition of respect for America’s seniors.
+My colleagues and I will continue to fight for a dignified retirement for those who gave so much to our country.